SlexAxton/yepnope.js/README.md

 ##License##

 All of the yepnope specific code is under the WTFPL license.
 Which means it's also MIT and BSD (or anything you want).
-However, A.getJS is subject to it's own license (currently unlicensed)
+However, the inspired works are subject to their own licenses.

 ##Thanks##

-Ralph Holzmann - A lot of Yepnope's code is his.
+Ralph Holzmann - A lot of Yepnope's code and ideas are his.

-Dave Artz      - A.getJS is his.
-It's tiny and fast.
-Yay.
+Dave Artz      - A.getJS was a huge code-inspiration for our loader.
+Much of the code is just copied.
+So he's responsible for a ton of awesome techniques here.

 Kyle Simpson   - He is the creator of LABjs of which a lot of this is inspired by.